-- Anaerobic gram positive cocci: part of normal flora of the mouth, GI tract, genital tract and skin.
+- Anaerobic Gram-positive cocci: part of normal flora of the mouth, GI and GU tracts as well as skin.

 - Heterogeneous group of "anaerobic strep" now classified in 5 groups and changes in taxonomy can be confusing.
 For example, Finegoldia magna is the former Peptosteptococcus magnus.

-- Small, may be seen on Gram stain in short chains and pairs.
+- Small cocci, may be seen on Gram stain in short chains and pairs.

-- GPC seen may appear identical to aerobic streptococci (chains) or staphylococci (clusters).
+- GPC seen may appear identical to aerobic streptococci (chains) or staphylococci (clusters) [ Fig].

-- Peptostreptococcus and Peptococcus account for nearly all anaerobic GPC except Finegoldia magna.
+- Peptostreptococcus (which includes the former Peptococcus) account for nearly all anaerobic GPC except Finegoldia magna.